 Under the employment agreement, Mr. Cavoli's base salary is \$500,000 and Mr. Cavoli is eligible to earn an annual bonus with a target bonus opportunity equal to \$1,500,000 and a maximum bonus opportunity equal to \$2,500,000.
-Eighty percent (80%) of the annual bonus will be based on the achievement of quantitative targets set by the Company's Chief Executive Officer together with the Compensation Committee and 20% of the annual bonus will be based on the achievement of qualitative goals set by the Company's Chief Executive Officer together with the Compensation Committee.
-To the extent earned, the annual bonus will be paid in a mix of cash, restricted stock units and fully vested shares of Class A common stock in accordance with the Company's incentive and equity plans as in effect from time to time.
+Eighty percent (80%) of the annual bonus will be based on the achievement of quantitative targets set by the Company's Chief Executive Officer together with the Compensation Committee and 20% of the annual bonus will be based on the achievement of fuel to \$2,500,000.
+Eighty be based on the achievement of qualitative targets set by the Company's Chief Executive Officer together with the Company's Chief Executive Officer together with the Company's Chief Executive Officer together with the store the annual bonus will be based on the achievement of cash, restricted stock units and fully vested shares of Class A common stock in accordance with the Company's incentive and equity plans as in effect from time to time.